Game-theoretic analysis of Guts Poker: Modeling and preliminary simplification

 \subsection{Bookkeeping details}

-In computing the expected immediate return $\alpha$, we shall take the point of view that the ante is to be paid upon termination of the game.
+In computing the expected one-shot payoff $\alpha$, or immediate return, for guts, we shall take the point of view that the ante is to be paid upon termination of the game.
 Thus, for example, if two players hold, then the immediate return to the winning player is the value $+n$ of the entire pot, and to the losing player $-n$, with the stakes at next round remaining at value $1$, the multiplier of the pot.
 The immediate return to any players that drop in this scenario is $0$.

 A subtlety of this bookkeeping system occurs when three players hold.
 For, then, the pot doubles, effectively paying all players one unit of additional ante in the resulting higher-stakes game, which they will in fact never have to pay.
 So the immediate returns of all players are incremented by one unit and the stakes- and ante- are changed to 2, exactly balancing out.
 Thus, the winning player receives immediate return $n+1$ and the losing (holding) players receive return $-n+1=-(n-1)$.
 Any dropping players receive $+1$.
 This system may seem a bit strange, but, comfortingly, one may check that the immediate return is in every event zero-sum: if $r$ players hold, then the stakes are multiplied by $(r-1)$, giving all players an additional ``virtual ante'' of $(r-2)$.
 Meanwhile, the single winning player receives $+n$ return while the $(r-1)$ losing (holding) players receive $-n$, for a total immediate return of $n(r-2) + n- (r-1)n=0$.
 It follows by summation across events that the expected immediate return $\alpha$ is zero-sum as well.